Americans with Disabilities Act – Clarification for Schools

 YOUR HELP IS NEEDED!
 Please consider joining the effort to develop a White Paper on Estimating the Level of Communication Effectiveness / Access.
 The 2014 ADA policy clarification made it clear that schools must ensure that students with hearing loss are communicating (accessing and interacting) as effectively as their class peers.
 To abide by this requirement, we need to know a student’s level of access.
 The ADA policy clarification FAQ example of a student with hearing loss illustrated that academic grades are not a means of determining communication access.
 What do YOU do to know just how much verbal language your hard of hearing students perceive?
 What about your deaf students and the completeness of their understanding secondary to what they receive from an interpreter?
 Finally, what about the student with hearing loss who has speech production issues that interferes with participation – are they communicating as effectively as their peers?
-Here is a draft of the White Paper to date but it needs YOUR HELP.
-If you are interested in working on this please contact Karen.
-Fall 2016.
+The link above is to Draft 4 of this White Paper.
+We are seeking review and input broadly, and welcome your involvement.
+Please send comments to Karen Anderson by June 30th.

 Questions and Answers

 This information was taken from Frequently Asked Questions on Effective Communication for Students with Hearing, Vision, or Speech Disabilities in Public Elementary and Secondary Schools For complete information refer to the actual document.